 Section 1

-The purpose of the Executive Board is to make recommendations on issues for discussion and action by the organizations members, and is accountable to the membership of the organization.
-The leadership roles that the board provides include: organizational planning, policy making that relates to the 4-H leader organization, enforcement of policies and grievance handling, legal responsibilities and financial responsibilities.
+The purpose of the Executive Board is to make recommendations on issues for discussion and action by the organizations members.
+The Executive Board is accountable to the membership of the organization.
+The responsibilities of the board include: organizational planning, policy making that relates to the 4-H Leaders Association, enforcement of policies and grievance handling related to Association policy, legal responsibilities and financial responsibilities.

 Section 2

-The officers of the Association shall consist of a president and vice-president, secretary, treasurer, past-president, at least one youth representative, and five directors.
+The officers of the Association shall consist of a president and vice-president, secretary, treasurer, past-president, five directors and one or more youth representative(s).
+These officers are the voting members of the Executive Board.

 Section 3

 The PRESIDENT shall preside at Association meetings.
 Presidential duties shall include the drafting and carrying out of Executive & Association agendas in a smooth and orderly fashion.
-The president shall be the principal officer representing the Association on matters concerning, but outside of, normal Association business, or appoint someone to serve such role.
-To serve as a member of Board and Disciplinary Review Committee.
-The president will serve a two(2) year term.
+The president shall be the principal officer representing the Association in matters concerning Association business.
+The president shall be elected to a two (2) year term and will continue to serve until a successor is elected.

 The VICE-PRESIDENT in the absence of the president shall perform the functions of the president.
 The vice-president shall be responsible for the staffing of committee assignments and the monitoring of committee business.
-To serve as a member of Board and Disciplinary Review Committee.
-The vice-president will serve a two(2) year term.
+The vice-president shall be elected to a two (2) year term and will continue to serve until a successor is elected.

-The SECRETARY shall keep all records.
-Minutes of all Leaders Association and Executive Board meetings must be turned into the Extension office within four(4) days of meeting to be published in the county 4-H newsletter,

-website and kept on file at the Extension office.
+The SECRETARY shall keep all minutes of the Leaders Association and Executive Board meetings.
+The secretary shall provide a copy of the minutes to the President and 4-H Youth Development Educator at the Extension office where they will be kept on file.
 The secretary shall handle correspondence of the Association as instructed by the presiding officer.
-To serve as a member of the Board and Disciplinary Review Committee.
-The secretary will serve a two(2) year term.
+The secretary shall be elected to a two (2) year term and will continue until a successor is elected.

-The TREASURER shall receive and take care of all monies belonging to the Association and shall pay all bills upon order of the Executive Board & Association and shall keep accurate record of all monies received and paid, and give reports of all transactions to all Association and Executive Board meetings.
-To serve as a member of the Board and Disciplinary Review Committee.
-The treasurer will serve a two(2) year term.
+The TREASURER shall receive and take care of all monies belonging to the Association and shall pay all bills upon order of the Executive Board & Association and shall keep an accurate record of all monies received and paid, and give reports of all transactions at all Executive Board & Association meetings.
+The treasurer shall be elected to a two (2) year term and will continue to serve until a successor is elected.

-The immediate PAST PRESIDENT shall be on the Board and Disciplinary Review Committee and advise officers of current and future Association business.
-This is not an elected position and non-voting position.
+The Immediate PAST PRESIDENT shall be an active voting member of the Executive Board and serve in an advisory member capacity to the newly elected President.
+This is not an elected position.
+The Immediate Past President is a one (1) year term.

-The YOUTH LEADER REPRESENTATIVE(S) shall have the duty of liaison between the county Leaders Association and all other youth leaders in the county 4-H program and shall advise on youth events.
-These representatives shall be elected every year by Association members (adult and youth) and shall be active voting members of the Executive Board.
-Youth Leader Representative(s) shall not serve on the Disciplinary Review Committee.

-The ADULT DIRECTORS shall have the responsibility to represent and inform leaders about the program and activities of the Leaders Association, solicit and provide input from leaders to the 4-H Executive Board, chair or assist committees, represent the Leaders Association in event planning, and have an active vote on executive board decisions.
+The DIRECTORS shall have the responsibility to represent and inform leaders about the program and activities of the Leaders’ Association, solicit and provide input from leaders to the 4-H Executive Board, chair or assist committees, represent the Leaders’ Association in event planning.
 There shall be 5 directors on the Executive Board.
-To serve as a member of the Board and Disciplinary Review Committee.
-Adult Directors are elected for two(2) year terms.
+The directors shall be elected to a two (2) year term and will continue to serve until a successor is elected.

+The YOUTH DIRECTOR(S) shall have the duty of liaison between the county Leaders’ Association and all other youth leaders in the county 4-H program and shall advise on youth events.
+These representatives shall be appointed & confirmed every year by Association members.

 ARTICLE V – ELECTION OF OFFICERS